burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   - When libraries that declare many names are made available through the `using` directive, it is important to understand that unused name conflicts are not considered errors.
   - Elements of the same namespace can be in different files.

 ## Namespace Lookup Rules

 A namespace is a named scope.
-Unlike a class definition, a namespace is open to new features being added to it.
+However, unlike a class definition, a namespace is open to new features being added to it.

 The `using` directive applies more to namespaces than to classes, even though there are some use cases when `using` is applied in class definitions.

 1. If the function is not found in the context of its use, then an attempt is made to search in the namespace of the arguments.
-This rule does not pollute the namespace.
+This rule exist to facilitate to  not pollute the namespace.
     ```cpp
     namespace NameSpace {
       struct Type{};